allo-protocol/allo-v2/contracts/strategies/sablier-v2/README.md

   - `changeRecipientSegments` - function for the pool manager to change the recipient's funding segments

 - `distribute` - function for the pool manager to accept the recipient's payout, it will call the Sablier V2 contracts to create streams:
   - `SablierV2LockupLinear`
   - `SablierV2LockupDynamic`
+  - You can see a list of all Sablier V2 contracts [here](https://docs.sablier.com/contracts/v2/deployments)

-    All the stream ids will be stored in the strategy contract within the `_recipientStreamIds` mapping.
+All stream ids will be stored in the strategy contract within the reverse mapping `_recipientStreamIds`

 ### Cancel Stream

-When a stream is created and set to be cancelable(true), the pool manager has the option to invoke the `cancelStream` function.
-This can be useful in case any unexpected events occur during the streaming period.
-The unstreamed tokens will then be added back to the pool amount, and both i. the recipient grant amount and ii. the allocated grant amount will be adjusted accordingly.
+When a stream is created and set to be cancelable, the pool manager has the option to invoke the `cancelStream` function.
+This can be useful in case any unexpected event occurs during the streaming period.
+Subsequently:

+- The unstreamed tokens will be added back to the pool amount
+- The recipient grant amount will be decreased
+- The allocated grant amount will also be decreased

 Also, the `InternalRecipientStatus` will be updated to `Canceled` for the recipient.